 Technology, including a POS system: Varies

 To make sure you keep your personal and bakery expenses separate, open your business bank account.
-Depending on which state you live in, opening a separate business bank account may be required for tax purposes, so do your research and work with a great accountant.
+Opening a separate business bank account may be required for tax purposes, so do your research and work with a great accountant.
 Either way, this step is also where you will get your business credit card.
-Work with an accountant through this whole process to make sure it's done right.

 8. Gather all of your restaurant funding and loans

-The various means of funding you may utilize to start your bakery include:
+The various means of funding you may utilise to start your bakery include:

 A business line of credit